liudiciani/falconproj/README.md

 ###Unique ID Finding Web Application!

 *Team Roles:*
-Essentially we're a team of full stack web engineers.

 **Andrew Raleigh** -  Originally from New Jersey, Andrew is a computer science student focusing on data science and search engines at UMass Amherst.
 He contributes towards backend database engineering.
 When he’s not exploring data science, Andrew can be found snowboarding mountains all over New England and training at the rec center.
 He is also an avid Manchester United and soccer fan.